w3f/research/docs/polkadot/availability.md

 ## Motivation

 In Polkadot parachain, collators are responsible for creating parachain blocks and sending them to parachain validators.
 These parachain validators, which are a subset of all relay chain validators, must validate the blocks and submit summaries (called headers) to all the validators of the relay chain.
 One of the relay chain validators is going to add this parachain header in the form of a relay chain block to the relay chain.
-Parachain fishermen verify the validation process carried out by the parachain validators.

 **Definition**: Let us define a *parachain blob* as a tuple $(PoV, B, M)$ where $PoV$ is the light client proof of validity for a parachain block, representing all witness data in order to let a light (stateless) client execute it, $B$ is the parachain block itself, and $M$ is the outgoing messages from that parachain.

-Note that we are not trusting the parachain collators or parachain validators necessarily, instead, we rely on a number of light clients called fishermen.
-Fishermen are responsible to check the validation process carried out by parachain validators.
+Fishermen are light clients that are responsible to check the validation process carried out by parachain validators.
 However, fishermen do not have access to all the parachain blobs since they are not full nodes of the parachain necessarily.
 Hence, if parachain blobs are not available, fishermen would not be able to detect faulty proofs and raise any concerns.
-Hence, if dishonest parachain validators collude with collators and create parachain headers for non-existing blobs, other relay chain blocks might be built upon non-existing parachain blobs.
+Moreover, if dishonest parachain validators create parachain headers for non-existing blobs, other relay chain blocks might be built upon non-existing parachain blobs.

 Therefore, once a block is created, it is important that the parachain blob is available for a while.
-The naïve solution for this would be broadcasting/gossiping the parachain blobs to all, which is not a feasible option because the parachain blobs are big.
+The naïve solution for this would be broadcasting/gossiping the parachain blobs to all full nodes, which is not a feasible option because the parachain blobs are big.
 We want to find an efficient solution to ensure parachain blobs from any recently created parachain block are available.

 ## Availability via Erasure Coding

 Let us assume that $V$ is the set of all the relay chain validators such that $n=3f+1=|V|$ be the total number of the relay chain validators.
 Let $PV \subset V$ be the subset of $V$ containing all parachain validators and $HV \subset V$ is the subset containing the honest and online relay chain validators.
 We assume that $HV \geq n-f$.
+We assume reliable networking for now and consider networks attacks out of scope at this moment, where an intermediate validator blocks communication amoung two other validators.
+Such attacks will be addressed later.

 ### Availability Protocol